yz6028693/Evolution_Strategy_with_Archimedean_Spiral/README.md

 New algorithm with multiprocessing and using Evolution Strategy to estimate gradient (version 3)：

+The idea of this version is from a OpenAI's paper and blog.

 <a><img src="Gif&Images/ESGradientExplorer.gif" width = 50% position = 'ralative'></a>
 </div>